XRAccessibility/xraccessibility.github.io/README.md

 - [The Value of Inclusively Designed XR Workplace Tools](https://xraccess.org/bcxr-report/) - XR Access' report laying out reasons why organizations adopting XR technologies must think about disability inclusion and accessibility as they pivot to hybrid work and maintain business operations.

+## W3C Standards
+The following standards are relevant to XR applications.

+ - [XAUR: XR Accessibility User Requirements](https://www.w3.org/TR/xaur/) - 	This document lists user needs and requirements for people with disabilities when using virtual reality or immersive environments, augmented or mixed reality and other related technologies (XR).

+ - [SAUR: Synchronization Accessibility User Requirements](https://www.w3.org/TR/saur/) - This document summarizes relevant research, then outlines accessibility-related user needs and associated requirements for the synchronization of audio and visual media.
+The scope of the discussion includes synchronization of accessibility-related components of multimedia, such as captions, sign language interpretation, and descriptions.
+The requirements identified herein are also applicable to multimedia content in general, as well as real-time communication applications and media occurring in immersive environments.

+ - [NAUR: Natural Language Interface Accessibility User Requirements](https://www.w3.org/TR/naur/) - 	This document outlines accessibility-related user needs, requirements and scenarios for natural language interfaces.

+ - [RAUR: RTC Accessibility User Requirements](https://www.w3.org/TR/raur/) - This document outlines various accessibility related user needs, requirements and scenarios for real-time communication (RTC).

+ - [Accessibility of Remote Meetings](https://www.w3.org/TR/remote-meetings/) - This document summarizes considerations of accessibility that arise in the conduct of remote and hybrid meetings.
+Such meetings are mediated, for some or all participants, by real-time communication software typically built upon Web technologies.

+ - [CTAUR: Collaboration Tools Accessibility User Requirements](https://www.w3.org/TR/ctaur/) - This document outlines various accessibility-related user needs, requirements and scenarios for collaboration tools.
+The tools of interest are distinguished by their support for one or more specific collaborative features.
+These features include real-time editing of content by multiple authors, the use of comments or annotations, and revision control.

+ - [MAUR: Media Accessibility User Requirements](https://www.w3.org/TR/media-accessibility-reqs/) - This document presents the accessibility requirements users with disabilities have with respect to audio and video on the web.

+ - [Core Accessibility API Mappings 1.2](https://www.w3.org/TR/core-aam-1.2/) - This document describes how user agents should expose semantics of web content languages to accessibility APIs.
+This helps users with disabilities to obtain and interact with information using assistive technologies.
+This specification defines support that applies across multiple content technologies, including general keyboard navigation support and mapping of general-purpose roles, states, and properties provided in Web content via WAI-ARIA.

+ - [Graphics Accessibility API Mappings](https://www.w3.org/TR/graphics-aam-1.0/) - The Graphics Accessibility API Mappings defines how user agents map the WAI-ARIA Graphics Module markup to platform accessibility APIs.
+It is intended for user agent developers responsible for accessibility in their user agent so that they can support the accessibility of graphics.

 # Platform Solutions

 | Platform              	| Supported Devices                                                            	|